walokra/fullstack-hy2020.github.io/src/content/3/fi/osa3a.md

 > <i>Methods can also have the property of "idempotence" in that (aside from error or expiration issues) the side-effects of N > 0 identical requests is the same as for a single request.
 The methods GET, HEAD, PUT and DELETE share this property</i>

-Eli jos pyynnöllä on sivuvaikutuksia, lopputulos on sama suoritettaessa pyyntö yhden tai useamman kerran.
+Eli jos pyynnöllä ei ole sivuvaikutuksia, lopputulos on sama suoritettaessa pyyntö yhden tai useamman kerran.

 Esim. jos tehdään HTTP PUT -pyyntö osoitteeseen <i>/api/notes/10</i> ja pyynnön mukana on <em>{ content: "ei sivuvaikutuksia", important: true }</em>, on lopputulos sama riippumatta siitä, kuinka monta kertaa pyyntö suoritetaan.